 Paul wanted reconciliation between the Jews and Gentiles in the church.
 One of the debates at that time was whether Gentile believers should obey the Jewish laws in the Torah (a huge subject that cannot be covered here and continues to be debated today).
 Jesus Christ fulfilled the law by offering His blood to God the Father (Romans 8:3-4).
 Or, as Paul puts it here “abolishing the law of commandments expressed in ordinances”.
 God did away with the need to fulfil religious obligations.
 God united all believers in the one new man.

 One New Man

 In this letter to the Ephesians Paul teaches about the headship of Christ and the body of Christ which is the church (Ephesians 1:22-23).
 All believers in Christ are in the body of Christ.
 Christ is the one new man.
 Here Paul says that God created one new man from two, Jews and Gentiles.
 Jesus Christ “preached peace to you who were far off and peace to those who were near”.
 He brought reconciliation between the members of the body of Christ so that we can live together in peace and unity.

-The idea of a corporate body is extremely hard for out western, individualistic, psychological worldview to grasp.
+The idea of a corporate body is extremely hard for our western, individualistic, psychological worldview to grasp.
 We see ourselves as individuals with individual rights.
 God has a different view.
 He sees people either in Christ or in the world (Ephesians 2:12).
 We find it hard to see ourselves in a body made up of believers.
-But that is how God sees us Either we are together with all other believers in Christ or we are isolated and alone in the world.
-We will look at this more closely when look at the mystery God reveals in Chapter 3.
+But that is how God sees us.
+Either we are together with all other believers in Christ or we are isolated and alone in the world.
+We will look at this more closely when looking at the mystery God reveals in Chapter 3.